ethereum-optimism/optimism/specs/glossary.md

 [reorg]: glossary.md#chain-re-organization

-A re-organization, or re-org for short, is whenever the head of a blockchain (its last block) changes (as dictated by the [fork choice rule]) to a block that is not a child of the previous head.
+A re-organization, or re-org for short, is whenever the head of a blockchain (its last block) changes (as dictated by the [fork choice rule][fork-choice-rule]) to a block that is not a child of the previous head.

 L1 re-orgs can happen because of network conditions or attacks.
 L2 re-orgs are a consequence of L1 re-orgs, mediated via [L2 chain derivation][derivation].